An in depth review of the Military Diet

 The Military Diet is aimed at people who want to lose weight fast.
 Instant results motivate dieters, giving them a better chance of sticking with it and losing even more weight.
 It’s three days of your life on the Military Diet, what do you have to lose except unwanted pounds?

 The Military Diet is great for over eaters and binge eaters.
 Because the portions on the Military Diet are so clear, you can’t overeat if you stick to the diet.
 And with meals that incorporate salt, sugar, and carbs, there’s no feeling of deprivation.
-The Military Diet Review is the only diet review you’ll ever read that tells you it’s okay to eat Vanilla Haagen Dazs ice cream everyday.
+As a serious bonus, the Military Diet is the only diet that tells you it’s okay to eat Vanilla Haagen Dazs ice cream everyday.

 The truth about the Military Diet